 - Small (12 or less) groups of students can visit ICRAR and attend a one hour presentation at no cost, including a visit to the SPIRIT observatories.
 Authorisation to access SPIRIT is provided subsequent to the visit.

-- At school presentations can be organised at a small cost and are generally available ‘on demand’ with 3-4 weeks notice for schools in the Perth metropolitan area.
-SPIRIT training included as part of a larger, tailored ICRAR outreach incursion can also be organised at a slightly higher cost.
+- At school presentations can be organised at a small cost and can made available to schools in the Perth metropolitan area on an annual basis given sufficient notice.
+SPIRIT training included as part of a larger, tailored ICRAR outreach incursion can also be organised at a slightly higher cost, pending the availability of staff.

 Contact us for information on timing and costs.